andrematte/scraping-covid19-brazil/README.md

+## Installation

+In order to install all the required libraries, run the following command:

+`pip install -r requirements.txt`

 ## Instructions

 In order to setup the execution, the following set of instructions are required:

-1. Fill the required browser headers in the "headers-sample.txt" file and rename it to "headers.txt".
+1. Fill the required browser headers in the `headers-sample.txt` file and rename it to `headers.txt` (config folder).
 The information can be acquired through your browser's web inspector.

-2. Choose the brazilian cities you want to scrape data from by filling the dictionary in the `CitySelect.txt` file.
-3. Run the `scrape-respiratory-daily.py` file to scrape data related to respiratory diseases, or `scrape-cardiac-daily.py` in order to scrape the newly available cardiac diseases data.
+2. On the Terminal, navigate to the files directory and run the application by typing `streamlit run scraper-app.py`.
+This will launch the app on your browser.

+3. Read the project description and press the Run button at the end.
+You can also edit the settings on the sidebar (left side).
+By default, the app will scrape data for all the Brazilian States (2019-2021).

 4. The data will be saved in the `data` repository in a directory named after the date the web scraping was executed.
-The file will be in csv format.
+The files will be in csv format.

-The following steps are optional:

-1. By default, the script will scrape data since Januray 1st 2020 until the present date, this can be changed by editing the `start-date` and `end-date` variables on the `scrape-respiratory-daily.py` file.